 Renting a boat and getting out on the water is such a fun way to explore Granville Island, False Creek, or out further along the coast of Vancouver from a new perspective!
 Pack some sunscreen and a hat and have the best time!

 Boat rentals start at $60 CAD/hour and can accommodate up to eight people, depending on the type of boat.

 Technically this is not an activity in Granville Island, but is a great thing to do while you are in the area!
 The seawall connects Granville Island with the other side of False Creek, so you can walk around to destinations like Science World and even on towards English Bay Beach.
 It’s a beautiful area to walk, run, bike, or rollerblade!

 To access the seawall, head west from Granville Island and just continue on the path along the waterfront.
 You can also take the Aquabus over to English Bay Beach and walk along the waterfront over to Stanley Park, which also has a beautiful seawall to walk along.
 This is one of the best easy hikes in Vancouver that anybody can enjoy.

-Tickets are between $15-$25 CAD and you can sit in theatre seats or at a table.
+Tickets are between $10 to $33.50 CAD, and you can sit in theatre seats or at a table.